Preparing for the Future (It's Here)

 Multiple layers should be used :sirens, radio, tv, cell phone alerts...

-governments.
 Many "Wildfire Evacuation Route" signs are posted in some cities.

 Preplanned "Wildfire Safety Zones" should be marked as well.